Synonym (taxonomy): General usage

 To the general user of scientific names, in fields such as agriculture, horticulture, ecology, general science, etc., a synonym is a name that was previously used as the correct scientific name (in handbooks and similar sources) but which has been displaced by another scientific name, which is now regarded as correct.
 Thus Oxford Dictionaries Online defines the term as "a taxonomic name which has the same application as another, especially one which has been superseded and is no longer valid".
 In handbooks and general texts, it is useful to have synonyms mentioned as such after the current scientific name, so as to avoid confusion.
 For example, if the much-advertised name change should go through and the scientific name of the fruit fly were changed to Sophophora melanogaster, it would be very helpful if any mention of this name was accompanied by "(syn.
 Drosophila melanogaster)".
 Synonyms used in this way may not always meet the strict definitions of the term "synonym" in the formal rules of nomenclature which govern scientific names (see below).

 Changes of scientific name have two causes: they may be taxonomic or nomenclatural.
 A name change may be caused by changes in the circumscription, position or rank of a taxon, representing a change in taxonomic, scientific insight (as would be the case for the fruit fly, mentioned above).
 A name change may be due to purely nomenclatural reasons, that is, based on the rules of nomenclature; as for example when an older name is (re)discovered which has priority over the current name.
-Speaking in general, name changes for nomenclatural reasons have become less frequent over time as the rules of nomenclature allow for names to be conserved, so as to promote stability of scientific names.
+In general, name changes for nomenclatural reasons have become less frequent over time as the rules of nomenclature allow for the current name to be conserved (i.e. kept, even though contrary to other rules), so as to promote stability of scientific names.